How to use the approximate model

 3.388940092165899

 Now, we will construct the approximate model.
 The idea of using approximate solutions \(\tilde{x}\) in order to ensure a smaller L1-norm was proposed by Zhuk et al., 2023.
-The model is already explained in detail in the API documentation of setup_approximate_model so we refrain from repeating it here.
-Suffice to say, that the model consists of two
+The model is already explained in detail in the API documentation of setup_sum_of_squares_problem so we refrain from repeating it here.
+Suffice to say, that the model consists of two constraints which ensure that the coefficients, \(\tilde{x}\), sum to \(1\) and it enforces their L1-norm to be smaller than the user-provided max_l1_norm value.
+The optimization objective is to minimize the deviation of \(A\tilde{x}=b\).

-because we already know that the L1-norm of the exact solution is approximately \(3.4\) and we want to find a \(\tilde{x}\) that has a smaller L1-norm (since otherwise this exercise would be rather pointless).
+We can see all of this in the output below.
+Here, we are setting max_l1_norm=3 because we already know that the L1-norm of the exact solution is approximately \(3.4\) and we want to find a \(\tilde{x}\) that has a smaller L1-norm.

 [6]:

-from qiskit_addon_mpf.static import setup_approximate_model
+from qiskit_addon_mpf.costs import setup_sum_of_squares_problem

-model, coeff_var = setup_approximate_model(lse, max_l1_norm=3)
+model, coeff_var = setup_sum_of_squares_problem(lse, max_l1_norm=3)

 print(model)